 Does this page answer your questions about Forum at the Crossing?

-This facility has received near flawless health inspections in recent years.
-We awarded them an impressive grade of A in this category.
-We weigh several aspects of a nursing home's inspection report in calculating these inspection grades.
-One key factor is deficiencies.
-You should keep in mind that the severity of the deficiencies is arguably more important than the quantity of deficiencies, as some end up being relatively insignificant.
-Fortunately, although this facility had some minor dings on its inspection report, it had no severe deficiencies.
-Severe deficiencies are ones found in categories G through L. This means that the government inspectors didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
-Remember that deficiency-free inspection reports are uncommon in the industry.
+We gave this facility a grade of A for inspections.
+We take several aspects of a facility's inspection report into consideration in determining these inspection ratings.
+One critical factor is health deficiencies.
+It should be noted that the severity of deficiencies is usually more meaningful than the number of deficiencies, as some of these end up being relatively insignificant.
+While this place had some minor dings on its inspection report, it had zero severe deficiencies.
+Severe deficiencies are ones labeled as categories G through L. This means that the inspectors didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
+Keep in mind that deficiency-free inspection reports are rare in the industry.

 Long-term Care Quality